rudderlabs/rudderstack-docs/destinations/crm/ometria.md

 });
 ```

-{% hint style="info" %}
-Note that:
+A few things to note:

-* Ometria requires `Currency` to follow ISO 4217.
-If format is not corrected, event will be **dropped**.
+* Ometria requires the `currency` field to follow the [**ISO 4217**](https://en.wikipedia.org/wiki/ISO_4217) format.
+If it is invalid, the event will be **dropped**.

 * If `custom_fields` is not provided, the non-default fields are taken as custom fields.
-In above example `field1` will be mapped inside `custom_fields`.
+In the above example, `field1` will be mapped as a `custom_fields`.

-* The `products` field is not mandatory.
-However, if provided each object should contain `product_id`, `quantity` and either `subtotal` or `unit_price`.
-If not present then that `object` will be dropped and call will be made.
+* The `products` field is **not mandatory**.
+However, if provided, each object should contain `product_id`, `quantity`, and either `subtotal` or `unit_price`.
+If either of these fields are absent, then that object will be dropped and the `track` call will be made.

-* Rudderstack will set `status` according to the event name.
-For instance, if event name is `order pending` status will be set to `pending` and likewise.
+* RudderStack will set the `status` field according to the event name.
+For instance, if event name is `order pending` status will be set to `pending`.

 * The field `is_valid` is always set to true.
-  {% endhint %}

 ### Track Orders Mapping

-The following table includes all the fields in `track` call for `orders` with their relative mapping to the Ometria fields:
+The following table includes all the fields in `track` call for E-Commerce orders, with their relative mapping to the Ometria fields:

 | **RudderStack Field**   | **Ometria Field**        |
 | :---------------------- | :----------------------- |